MoniPar/tailors_thimble/README.md

 ### Modify settings.py

-It is important to make the Django project awa re of the env.py file and to connect the workspace to the new database.
+It is important to make the Django project aware of the env.py file and to connect the workspace to the new database.

 1. Open up the settings.py file and add the following code.
 The if statement acts as a safety net for the application in case it is run without the env.py file.
 ```